import1bones/simplex-engine/docs/architect/architecture.md

 8. **Automate integration/regression tests** for demo scenes and edge cases.

 ---
-This review reflects the current state after MVP-2 and provides a roadmap for architectural evolution toward extensibility, maintainability, and advanced features.
+This review reflects the current state after MVP-2 and the 2025 architectural improvements.
+The improvements document provides detailed information about the modernization efforts that have significantly enhanced the engine's maintainability, reliability, and extensibility.